BrentonCozby/dom-slider/README.md

 * Zero Dependencies and written in plain JavaScript (compiled to ES5)

 ### Example Usage:
 First, place the dom-slider.js file in your code somewhere.
+Hide all those elements that you want to slide down/toggle using `display: none` in CSS.
 Then do stuff like below:

 ```JavaScript
 import 'dom-slider' // if using ES6 modules